ushaAmbig/angularTestApp/readme.md

   After this, you can open [http://localhost:3000/](http://localhost:3000/) in browser, and start using the application

  ## Unit Testing
-We have used mocha and karma for unit testing.
+mocha and karma are used for unit testing.

 Front-end test cases are under - */public/tests/main.spec.js* Back-end test cases are under - */test/api.spec.js*